reiryuki/Audio-Modification-Library-Ryuki-Mod-Magisk-Module/README.md

 ## Descriptions
 - Audio Modification Library (AML) is a compatibility framework originally created by zackptg5 & ahrion https://github.com/Zackptg5/Audio-Modification-Library that allows the seamless integration of multiple audio mods for Magisk installs.
 Enables supported audio mods to share the same needed files sudo as audio_effects.
 - [More details in support thread](https://forum.xda-developers.com/apps/magisk/mod-audio-modification-library-t3745466)
+- I will not add built-in support for soundfx that are not yet registered in AudioModificationLibrary.sh in this module.
+So if your soundfx module is not yet registered in AudioModificationLibrary.sh, then you must add aml.sh file to your module so that your soundfx can work with this module.
 - To uninstall, PLEASE REMOVE VIA MAGISK/KERNELSU/APATCH/KITSUNE MASK APP ONLY

 ## Changelog